 Student Enrollment 2019-2020

 - Kindergarten – 20

 - Pre4, 8:15am – 10:45am M/W/F

-- On-Site Munch Bunch Enrichment for Pre-school and After School Program for K-8 are available
+- On-Site Afternoon Pre-school Enrichment Program and After School Program for K-8 are available

 Religion is studied at all levels on a daily basis and is central to the spirit of our school.
 Students are instructed in our faith, the sacred scriptures, the liturgical seasons, and the moral doctrine of the Church.
 As a school community we gather weekly for Mass.

 Language Arts, Mathematics, Science/Lab Learner Program, Social Studies

 Computer Technology, Spanish, Art, Music, Physical Education, Library Science, DARE Program, MathCounts, Junior Achievement

 Science Fair, National History Day, Field Trips, Lancaster-Lebanon Quiz Bowl, Diocesan Competitions including Geography and Spelling Bees, Speech Forensics, Destination Imagination, Quiz Bowl, Mathcounts

 Service Projects, Assemblies, Clubs, Choir, Piano Lessons, Voice Lessons, String, Brass, Woodwinds, and Percussion Instruction, School Play, Spring Program, CYO Basketball, Cheerleading, Track and Field, Junior High sports available through LCHS and Lancaster Deanery, Parish Scouting Programs